dkinsman/ShotSpotterDiD/README.md

-# Analysis for *Causal analysis of a gunshot detection system: Null effects of ShotSpotter in Detroit*
+*Causal analysis of a gunshot detection system: Null effects of ShotSpotter in Detroit*